ctsrc/machine-learning-on-macbook-pro-m1/README.md

-# MacBook Pro M1 ML
+# Machine Learning on Apple MacBook Pro M1

 A repository for running machine learning models on Apple MacBook Pro M1.